Inference from gated first-passage times

+To proceed, we shift our focus to short-time asymptotics analysis which, despite several recent applications in stochastic thermodynamics \cite{das2022inferring,manikandan2021quantitative,van2022thermodynamic} and chemical kinetics \cite{thorneywork_direct_2020,li2013mechanisms}, has not yet been used to further our knowledge on gated processes.
 In the short-time limit, the dominant contribution to $D_t(n_0,E)$ comes from trajectories where the detection occurs upon first arrival.
 This insight translates to the limiting equation $\pi_A = \lim_{t \to 0} D_t(n_0,E)/F_t(m|n_0)$.
-Similarly, the short-time asymptotics of $D_t(m,E)$ is given by $\pi_I = \beta^{-1} \lim_{t \to 0} D_t(m,E)$, owing to the fact that when the underlying process starts on $m$, the dominant contribution to detection comes from events where the gate opens before the underlying process leaves the target or falls below the threshold.
+Similarly, the short-time asymptotics of $D_t(m,E)$ is given by $\pi_I = \beta^{-1} \lim_{t \to 0} D_t(m,E)$, owing to the fact that when the underlying process starts on $m$, the dominant contribution to detection comes from events where the gate opens before the particle leaves the target or falls below the threshold.

 These limiting representations of the probabilities $\pi_A$ and $\pi_I$, along with their normalization, allows us to obtain the gating rates as follows